happyhorseskull/you-can-datamosh-on-linux/README.md

 Hello, friends!
 If you have Python 3 and ffmpeg installed you can datamosh!

-(If you're running this on an Apple Macintosh see the notes below.)

 What's a datamosh?

-Here's an example made by someone who wasn't me!
+Here's an example made by someone on the internet!

 https://vimeo.com/87545616